 |

 The city has great scientific potential.
-The names

-N.Milachshenko, corresponding member of Medical Academy L.Poluektov,
+academician N.Milachshenko, corresponding member of Medical Academy

-Honorable Science and Technics Workers K.Artemiev, T.AIexeyeva,
+L.Poluektov, Honorable Science and Technics Workers K.Artemiev,

-D.Krinitsin, V.Mezentsev, K.Tolmachev, social anthropologist I.Tomilov
+T.AIexeyeva, D.Krinitsin, V.Mezentsev, K.Tolmachev, social anthropologist

-are well known in Russia and abroad.
+I.Tomilov are well known in Russia and abroad.

-has 5 state and 3 municipal theatres for
+Omsk is theatrical city.
+It has 5 state and 3 municipal theatres

-different cities close, here in Omsk in
+in different cities close, here in Omsk in the beginning of the

-there opened 4 more theatres.
+nineties there opened 4 more theatres.

 |